 Botanic gardens throughout the world play a significant role in helping scientists and the public understand the evolution and history of plants, their present day uses as well as what the future may hold for plants in natural environments.

-The living plant collections of the Royal Botanic Gardens are held at two sites, the historic RBG Melbourne garden in South Yarra, and the bushland and native Australian Garden of the RBG Cranbourne site.
+The living plant collections of the Royal Botanic Gardens Victoria are held at two sites, the historic Melbourne Gardens in South Yarra, and the bushland and native Australian Garden of the Cranbourne Gardens site.

 The living plant collections at Melbourne are incorporated within the framework of a garden that has been skilfully designed in the nineteenth-century picturesque and gardenesque landscape styles.

-The Gardens still retain the bold design style introduced by William Guilfoyle while he was Director between 1873 and 1909.
-This style contributes strongly to the international reputation of RBG Melbourne.
+The gardens still retain the bold design style introduced by William Guilfoyle while he was Director between 1873 and 1909.
+This style contributes strongly to the international reputation of Royal Botanic Gardens Victoria at Melbourne Gardens.

-The bushland at RBG Cranbourne includes one of Victoria’s most precious areas of remnant native vegetation and offers nature-lovers the chance to explore 363 hectares of heathlands, wetlands and woodlands.
+The bushland at Cranbourne Gardens includes one of Victoria’s most precious areas of remnant native vegetation and offers nature-lovers the chance to explore 363 hectares of heathlands, wetlands and woodlands.